jesserogers/jesserogers.github.io/_posts/projects/2018-01-31-adaptiva-academy-search.md

 It's beautiful. * kisses fingertips *

+Here's the full script with all the optimizations, variables, etc.

+{% include html/academy-search.html %}

 ## Epilogue

 When I rolled this out, everyone I told about it was surprisingly psyched about it.
 I mean, as a computer nerd who wrote all this code, it's pretty exciting because it was a challenge, but I mean it's a search form for a bunch of tiles, not the next Google.